IntelliJ IDEA 2024.2 Help

 When you have set the pipenv virtual environment as a Python interpreter, all available packages are added from the source defined in Pipfile.
 The packages are installed, removed, and updated in the list of the packages through pipenv rather than through pip.

-For more information, refer to Configure a pipenv environment.
+For more information, refer to the PyCharm documentation.

 Create a Poetry environment